WuZemyp/SaliencyFov/README.md

 The results for every received eye gaze data will be saved in a csv file. (please update the file path in alvr\server\src\EyeNexus_Config.rs -> EYEGAZEPROCESSING_FILE_PATH)

+# Dynamic Foveated Rendering
+We integrate the dynamic foveated rendering with the original ALVR server rendering code.
+When the eye gaze projection location changes, we re-initialize the foveated rendering shader with newest eye gaze point and do foveated rendering.

+Check alvr\server\cpp\platform\win32\CEncoder.cpp -> CopyToStaging() for more details.

+# Dynamic Foveated Video Encoding
+alvr\server\cpp\platform\win32\VideoEncoderNVENC.cpp -> GenQPDeltaMap()

+We integrate the FVE with the original ALVR frame encoding code.
+However, as the foveation center of foveated rendering changes during streaming, we need to update the params required during the gaze point projection (More details in paper).
+The high level procedure can be described as : 1.
+Collect foveation controller C from network monitoring component.
+2. Collect eye gaze location in original frame.
+3. Updating the projection required params. (alvr\server\cpp\platform\win32\NvEncoder.cpp -> Update_decompress_params()) 4.
+Project the eye gaze location from original frame to foveated rendered frame. (alvr\server\cpp\platform\win32\NvEncoder.cpp -> decompress_x(), decompress_y()) 5.
+Calculate the QO for each marco block in QP Map (alvr\server\cpp\platform\win32\NvEncoder.cpp -> EyeNexus_CalculateQPOffsetValue_leftEye(), EyeNexus_CalculateQPOffsetValue_rightEye())6.
+Do encoding